-- Logging Errors (Transmission constraint logging, CT logging) The reference for logging times is the transmission dispatcher manual log.
-In the event of a logging error, LMP replacements are performed as outlined below: - o Transmission constraint or CT logs entered (or removed) with a delay of less than four intervals) No recalculation of LMP is required. - Transmission constraint or CT logs entered (or removed) with a delay of four intervals or more) - The constraint and/or CT data is corrected and LMP values are recalculated. - o Transmission constraint or CT logs entered incorrectly The constraint and/or CT data is corrected and LMP values are recalculated. - Other Data Input Errors Data input errors can occur when the applications or processes upstream of the LMP calculation complete successfully but produce erroneous results.
-These errors may include, but are not limited to, errors with EMS inputs, such as distribution factors and loss sensitivity factors, constraint modeling errors that result in pricing that is inconsistent with the way PJM operators are managing a constraint, and unintentional approval of the RT SCED case upon which the LPC case runs and produces LMPs.
-In the event of a data input error, LMP replacements are performed as outlined below: - o If the EMS data, such as distribution factors or loss sensitivity factors, are found to have errors, the erroneous input data is replaced with that from a surrounding interval and LMPs are recalculated, or the LMPs of the impacted pnodes are replaced with those from electrically equivalent pnodes when the number of pnodes impacted is limited. - o If a constraint is modeled in the upstream applications in a way that is inconsistent with how PJM operators are managing the constraint, the modeling of the constraint is corrected in the LPC case inputs and the LMPs are recalculated. - o If the RT SCED case upon which the LPC case runs and produces LMPs was approved in error, LMPs are recalculated using the last intentionally approved RT SCED case as the basis for the LMP calculation.
+- o Transmission constraint or resource logs entered incorrectly PJM corrects the constraint and/or resource data and recalculates LMPs and MCPs. - Data Input Errors Data input errors can occur when applications or processes upstream of the LMP and MCP calculation complete successfully but produce erroneous results.
+These errors may include but are not limited to errors with the Energy Management System (EMS) inputs such as distribution factors and loss sensitivity factors, constraint modeling errors that result in pricing that is inconsistent with the way PJM operators are managing a constraint, and unintentional approval of the RT SCED case for which the LPC case runs and produces LMPs and MCPs, and Regulation Pperformance Sscore Cealculation Eengine (PSCE) related errors.
+In the event of a data input error, LMPs and MCPs are recalculated as outlined below: - o If PJM determines EMS data, such as distribution factors or loss sensitivity factors, is erroneous such data is replaced with that from a surrounding interval and LMPs and MCPs are recalculated, or the LMPs and MCPs of the impacted pnodes are replaced with those from electrically equivalent pnodes when the number of pnodes impacted is limited. - o If modeled constraints in the upstream applications are inconsistent with how PJM operators are managing the constraint, PJM corrects the modeling of the constraint in the LPC case inputs and recalculates the LMPs and MCPs. - o If an erroneously approved RT SCED case is the basis of an LPC case that produces LMPs and MCPs, PJM recalculates LMPs and MCPs using the last valid approved RT SCED case. - o If stale or missing regulation mileage or other Ancillary Service related data error is detected, PJM recalculates LMPs and MCPs of the affected intervals. - In the event the RT SCED application is unavailable or dispatchers are unable to Dispatch the system by approving new RT SCED cases, dispatch may go "OFF SCED".
+During the "OFF SCED" period, dispatch will use the EMS system to manage ACE and manually control any transmission constraints.
+During the "OFF SCED" period, LMPs will be calculated using the last valid approved RT SCED case prior to the start of the "OFF SCED" period.
+Should the "OFF SCED" period extend beyond two full hours, the LMPs may be further modified to reflect system conditions.
+Additionally, LPC cases may be adjusted to reflect system conditions in LMPs and MCPs, including but not limited to Reserve Shortage, Voltage Reduction and Manual Load Dump actions during "OFF SCED" periods.